RESTORATION TIPS

 End grain to end grain joints will be stronger if they run diagonally across the boards.
 Door steps and sill-boards tend to rot away from one corner, so this is convenient anyway.

-Tip no.6 - Joining rails to the edge of plywood
+Tip no.7 - Joining rails to the edge of plywood

 Most of the plywood panels have a number of hardwood rails attached to their edges, by driving a screw into the board parallel with its plane.
-This tends to split the plies.
+This tends to split the plies when the screws are driven in.
 A more upmarket solution used in coach-building, was to embed a short length of dowel in the plywood, at right-angles to both the board itself, and the screw to be inserted.
 A tapping hole would then be drilled through the dowel, and a clearance hole through the plywood.
-A less elaborate alternative, is to firmly clamp the plywood while drilling the tapping hole, and also while driving the screw in.
+A less elaborate alternative, is to firmly clamp the plywood while drilling the tapping hole, and also while driving the screw in, which also maintains originality for the AC.

-Tip no.7 - To paint, or not to paint
+Tip no.8 - To paint, or not to paint

 Wood frames of coachbuilt cars were generally not painted for protection.
 Welding up of panelling on the frame might have had some influence on the lack of paint used.
 Maybe the top coats or primers available were not considered ideal?
-In later years, Morgan painted their frames, and I consider it advisable to do so for longevity of a restored car (especially to keep woodworm away!).
+I think Morgan painted their frames at one time, as do some restorers, and I consider it advisable to do so for longevity of a restored car (especially to keep woodworm away!).
+As well as protecting the wood, the paint will also protect any steel or aluminium that is in direct contact with the wood frame.
 It is important to use a paint that allows the wood to "breath", as humidity changes.
-Marine paints that seal the wood should NOT be used for a car.
-A good quality synthetic enamel will do the job for the top coats.
+Marine paints that seal the wood below the water-line should not be used for a car.
+A one-part polyurethane will probably be best for the top coats, as this is very hard-wearing.
+These are often used on boats above the water-line and so marine suppliers can come in useful.
 The ideal primer is the aluminium based type, which can cope with various wood painting challenges, including old wood that was creosoted (such as the AC's floor panels).

-Morgan practise has been to paint the frame black, but I prefer something lighter.
+Usual practise has been to paint the frame black, but I prefer something lighter.
 This is partly to make it easier to see and clean from under the car, and also because the woodwork in the boot will be flock-sprayed a light brown on my own AC.
+A pale colour also shows up any cracks in joints that need to be attended to, such as old joints that have lost glue adhesion.
 Panel squeak is a potential problem, with the bodyshell resting upon a glossy paint finish.
 I intend to lubricate the appropriate areas with wax polish.
 The shell touches the wood frame around the window openings, and at the top of the boot area.
 The roof framework already has strips of padding to prevent rubbing.
 Silicone rubber sealant may also help to reduce squeaks and keep rain water out, if applied under the panel edges.

 Never mix nuts and bolts that have different threadforms, even if they appear to fit (and even if some merchants recommend it - sheesh!).
 So, DO NOT mix UNC and BSW, or BSF and BSCy, even though some sizes appear to fit (similar general dimensions).